psychemedia/island-storynotes/carus-wilson/02-telling.md

 Memorial to Council

-Tempter and Tempted council response
+Tempters and Tempted council response

 Libel